Knowledge gained from Projects

 Worktrees are a Git feature that allow you to have multiple branches checked out simultaneously on your system, through multiple working directories all associated with a single local repository.
 This allows users to work on multiple features/branches without constantly switching between them and stashing changes.

-• All worktrees share the same underlyinh Git history, saving disk space compared to multiple full clones.
+• All worktrees share the same underlying Git history, saving disk space compared to multiple full clones.

 • They eliminate the need for git stash when switching tasks, as each has their own dedicated workspace.
 Operations like git fetch or creating a new branch are immediately reflected in all linked worktrees.